 As you clearly understand the customer, their journey and their behavior, you can start planning a multichannel retail strategy.
 While there are various strategies, you can use, one of the best ways is charting your ambition and establishing a continuum using three techniques –

 For this strategy, brands generally prioritize one channel and employ other cross-channel strategies to support the channel in focus.
-For example, brands like Everlane have a digital-first strategy and in store to enable foot traffic.
+For example, brands like Everlane have a digital-first strategy and in-store to enable foot traffic.

 This is one of the most experiential strategies, which goes beyond a few channels.
-The focus is to create a platform for customers to enjoy content, offers and community-based interactions with fellow buyers.
+The focus is to create a platform for customers to enjoy the content, offers and community-based interactions with fellow buyers.

 Starbucks, for example, has an in-app-based ordering system and special discounts and even launched Starbucks Odyssey for communities to purchase NFTs.